webplatform/docs/css/properties/background-position-y/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
+|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic
-|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Content=Incomplete, Not Neutral, Compatibility Incomplete, Examples Best Practices
-|Checked_Out=No
+|Checked_Out=Yes
+|Editorial notes=Supported by IE, Safari, and Chrome.
+But not appear in the Spec.
 }}
 {{Standardization_Status|Non-Standard}}
 {{API_Name}}
 {{Summary_Section|Sets vertical starting position of a background image.}}
 {{CSS Property
+|Initial value=0%
 |Applies to=All elements
 |Inherited=No
 |Media=visual
 |Animatable=No
+|CSS percentages=Width or height of the element
 |Values={{CSS Property Value
 |Data Type=length
 |Description=Floating-point number, followed by an absolute units designator (<code>cm</code>, <code>mm</code>, <code>in</code>, <code>pt</code>, or <code>pc</code>) or a relative units designator (<code>em</code>, <code>ex</code>, or <code>px</code>).
 For more information about the supported length units, see CSS Values and Units Reference.